skx/gobasic/README.md

 * `PEEK`
 * `POKE`
-* `DOT`
+* `PLOT`
 * `SAVE`
 * `CIRCLE`

-When the script runs it does some basic variable manipulation and it also creates a PNG file - the `DOT` function allows your script to set a pixel and the `CIRCLE` primitive draws an (outline of a) circle.
+When the script runs it does some basic variable manipulation and it also creates a PNG file - the `PLOT` function allows your script to set a pixel and the `CIRCLE` primitive draws an outline of a circle.
 Finally the `SAVE` function writes out the result.

 Extending this example to draw filled circles, boxes, etc, is left as an